qfwc258/circuidipity/content/2015-02-06-ddns-openwrt.rst

 2. Port forwarding
 ==================

-See `port forwarding HOWTO <http://www.circuidipity.com/20141006.html>`_ to configure OpenWRT to forward traffic directed at one of the router's ports to the listening port on the Pi home server.
-Example: configure port ``55555`` on the router to connect to the `SSH server <http://www.circuidipity.com/secure-remote-access-using-ssh-keys.html>`_ listening on port ``22`` on the Pi.
+`Port forwarding <http://www.circuidipity.com/20141006.html>`_ configures OpenWRT to forward traffic directed at one of the router's ports to the listening port on the Pi home server.
+Example: configure ``port:55555`` on router to connect to the `SSH server <http://www.circuidipity.com/secure-remote-access-using-ssh-keys.html>`_ listening on ``port:22`` on Pi.

 Happy hacking!